hulyak/EbbAndFlowGame/README.md

 Your individual games contribute to community goals automatically.
 Everyone works together to unlock seasonal themes and new content.
 There's a leaderboard if you're competitive, but the main focus is collective progress.

-Daily limit of 20 games keeps things from getting too intense (999 during development for testing).
+Daily limit of 20 games keeps things from getting too intense.

 ## Commands